top of page

 Example:

-A newly married young couple wants to purchase a 4-room flat in Marine Parade estate.
-The husband is 30 years old and the wife is 27 years old.
-The flat they intend to purchase is 48 years old (with a balance lease of 51 years).
+A young couple wants to purchase a 4-room flat in Marine Parade estate at $650,000 (at valuation).
+The husband is 30 years old and the wife is 27 years old, both earning $5,000 per month.
+The lease of the flat commenced in 1976.
+As such, it has a balance lease of 50 years.

 So what's the implication of this?